sanel/Fl_Highlight_Editor/MANUAL.md

-If you are not familiar with the Scheme language, please read [Yet Another Scheme Tutorial](http://www.shido.info/lisp/idx_scm_e.html) or any other online tutorial you find suitable; after all, there are many Scheme tutorials online.
+If you are not familiar with the Scheme language, please read [Yet Another Scheme Tutorial](http://www.shido.info/lisp/idx_scm_e.html) or any other online tutorial you find suitable.

 ## Initializing widget and interpreter